-The Royal Agricultural Society of NSW (RAS) Foundation helps to build strong, vibrant rural communities through education and skills development.
+The Royal Agricultural Society of NSW (RAS) Foundation helps to build strong, vibrant and resilient rural communities through education and skills development.

 This browser is not supported.
 Please upgrade your browser.